How a ‘palace’ made from chopsticks revolutionized art

 And by some very weird “furniture.”
 The spinal column in the cage on the right stands for Giacometti’s lover at the time (one can see almost the entire career of Francis Bacon coming out of this image) while the matronly figure on the left represents Giacometti’s mother — “just as she appears,” he wrote, “in my earliest memories.”

 The three opaque screens behind her allude, he explained, to “the very curtain I saw when I opened my eyes for the first time.”
 A transparent screen — a sheet of glass — is suspended horizontally beside a concave, shoehorn-like shape, with a small ball attached at its base, possibly representing the artist.
-And the bird’s skeleton, suspended from strings, stands in for the birds which heralded the approach of morning that summer and, in particular, added Giacometti, “the very night before the morning in which our life together collapsed.”
+And the bird’s skeleton, suspended from strings, stands in for the birds that heralded the approach of morning that summer and, in particular, added Giacometti, “the very night before the morning in which our life together collapsed.”

 We don’t actually need any of these interpretive aids, which (like most surrealist art) can quickly seem kitschy and trivial — reducing metaphysical dreamscapes to cheap anecdotes.

-But it is interesting to hang on to the idea — or the memory, even the wish-fulfilment — of a collapsed love, in a “palace” — with its associations of vastness and luxury — that has been reduced to a fragile skeleton the size of a doll’s house.
+But it is interesting to hang on to the idea — or the memory, even the wish-fulfillment — of a collapsed love, in a “palace” — with its associations of vastness and luxury — that has been reduced to a fragile skeleton the size of a doll’s house.
 To ponder, too, the tension between lovers and mothers, and things that hover and things that stand on the ground.
 And to dwell, finally, on the evocation of a time — 4 a.m. — when almost no one is awake, and the entire world seems to blow through your vanished defenses.

 Photo editing and research by Kelsey Ables.
 Design and development by Junne Alcantara.